 This drug gene interaction (DGI) pertains to the interaction between the SLCO1B1 gene and simvastatin.
+Simvastatin belongs to a group of drugs called statins.
 Simvastatin works by inhibiting an enzyme called HMG CoA reductase that the liver uses to make cholesterol.
-Thus, simvastatin reduces blood cholesterol and helps to prevent atherosclerosis (heart disease).
-Extensive literature indicates patients with a specific alteration in SLCO1B1 will experience increase systemic exposure to simvastatin and risk muscle toxicity.
+Thus, simvastatin reduces blood cholesterol and helps prevent atherosclerosis (heart disease).
+Extensive literature indicates patients with specific genetic differences in the SLCO1B1 gene may have increased levels of simvastatin and increased risk of muscle related side effects.

 Information presented on this page is based on evidence provided by the Clinical Pharmacogenomics Implementation Consortium (CPIC®).
 CPIC provides peer-reviewed, updated, evidence-based, and freely accessible guidelines for implementing pharmacogenomic results into actionable prescribing decisions for providers.
 CPIC guidelines include standardized terminology and a systematic grading of evidence and clinical recommendations published in a leading journal (Clinical Pharmacology and Therapeutics).

-The SLCO1B1 gene encodes the solute carrier organic anion transporter family member 1b1 (SLCO1B1) enzyme, which is a drug transporter that helps the body get rid of certain medications through the liver.
-There are different SLCO1B1 gene versions, or variants, and each has a different effect on how well simvastatin is metabolized in the body.
-Some variants result in normal function while others function only at an intermediate or low level.
-See chart below for a description of each phenotype and any implications for treatment.
+The SLCO1B1 gene encodes the solute carrier organic anion transporter family member 1b1 (SLCO1B1), which is a transporter protein that helps the body get rid of certain medications through the liver.
+There are different (variant) forms of the SLCO1B1 gene, or alleles, and differences ultimately affect how well simvastatin is metabolized in the body.
+Some variants encode normal functioning transporter proteins while others encode decreased or poor functioning transporter proteins.
+Each of us carry two alleles of this gene.
+Assessing both alleles give a better picture of the functional status or phenotype of how statins are metabolized.
+See the chart below for a description of each phenotype and any implications for treatment.

 Variants (genotype) |